Tarek-Mostafa/Programming-Foundations-with-JavaScript-HTML-and-CSS/README.md

 <hr>

 <h3>Update 19 Sept 2017:</h3>
 I finished the course in 4 weeks and it was a great experience.
-Here's the link to the Certificate <a href="https://www.coursera.org/account/accomplishments/certificate/PBDEEDB3MAER">Here</a>
+Here's <a href="https://www.coursera.org/account/accomplishments/certificate/PBDEEDB3MAER">the link to the Certificate.</a>

 <h3>What I learned in this course:</h3>
 1- HTML and CSS <br/>